 Recovery works the same way.
-We tend to enter with little hope and concern that our actions will make no difference-that we'll never be enough.
+We tend to enter with little hope and much concern that life will no longer satisfy us-there will never be enough.
 Upon heeding a few simple suggestions, we find an abundance of joy, freedom, and all the things that make life worth while.
 Sharing the leftovers (or "carrying this message to others") makes life meaningful and turns our dark past into a valuable asset to serve others.